Malocclusion, Overjets, and Overbites: an Overview

 What is an overjet?

 Overjets can be so significant that individuals are unable to comfortably and completely close their mouths without their teeth being in the way.
 This condition is known to increase the risk of causing dental injuries, as the lower jaw is likely to be resting in an unsafe position.

-Overjet and Overbite Treatment
+Other Overjet and Overbite Treatments

-Both conditions can be treated, but overjet treatment is generally considered to be more difficult to do.
+Both conditions can be treated, but overjet treatment is generally considered to be more difficult to perform.
 However, an overjet correction is still well within the realm of normal dental practice.
 The best method for fixing an overjet is to prevent it from occurring in adulthood. children as young as 7 years old should be taken to an orthodontist to be evaluated for the condition in hopes of addressing it early, before adult teeth arrive.